Coping With The Holidays – 7 Strategies To Master The Festive Season

 Full disclosure…I am one of these people.

-Coping with the holidays – how does holiday stress show?
+How does holiday stress show?

 Holiday stress can affect everyone and depending on your past experiences and memories, it can show in many different ways e.g.: